taro-nakajima/SpecFileSplitter/README.md

 # SpecFileSplitter
- Splitting a rawdata file of spec
+ Splitting a rawdata file of spec.

-!usage
+Python 3 is required.

+## usage
+'python SpecFileSplitter *datafilename*'